Your first meeting with a financial advisor

 Find answers to your retirement questions

-What to expect in your first meeting
+What to expect in your first financial planning meeting

 Your advisor will work with you to identify and prioritize your goals and dreams to get an idea of where you are and where you want to go.